Penetration Testing in the Cloud: Ensuring Safety in AWS Environments

 What is the importance of penetration testing in AWS environments?

 Penetration testing in AWS environments is crucial for identifying and addressing vulnerabilities in cloud infrastructure.
-It helps organizations proactively uncover security weaknesses, ensuring that their data and applications remain secure from increasingly sophisticated cyber threats.
+It helps organizations proactively uncover security weaknesses, ensuring their data and applications remain secure from increasingly sophisticated cyber threats.

 How does the AWS Shared Responsibility Model affect cloud security?